Local hedging approximately solves Pandora's box problems with nonobligatory inspection: Conclusion and Discussion

 In Pandora's box problems in the reward maximization setting, instead of each \iitem\ having a hidden price, each \iitem\ has a \emph{hidden reward}.
 The objective is to maximize expected reward of selected items minus inspection costs (possibly plus a terminal reward in the combinatorial setting).

-Nearly all of the core definitions can be translated directly between the cost and reward settings.
+The core Pandora's box definitions easily translate between the cost and reward settings.
 The rule of thumb is that one can recover definitions for rewards by interpreting them as negative costs, and vice versa.
 We do this, for instance, when translating \citeauthor{doval2018whether}'s characterization of the \subproblem\ \citep[Proposition~0]{doval2018whether} from rewards to costs.
 The definitions of local hedging and local approximation can similarly be translated from costs to rewards.
 More generally, if one allows negative hidden prices or hidden rewards, then the two settings are essentially the same.

-With that said, the reward maximization setting is typically studied under the assumption that each \iitem's hidden reward is nonnegative, just as we assume that each \iitem's hidden price is nonnegative.
-While this does not fundamentally alter any of the definitions, it does have an impact on our main local approximation result, \cref{theorem:lh}.
-It states that in the cost setting, any \iitem\ admits a local $\frac{4}{3}$-approximation.
-However, critical to the proof is the fact that an \iitem's reservation price is bounded.
-In particular, it is at least the \iitem's inspection cost.
-But in the rewards setting, an \iitem's \emph{reservation value} (namely its negative reservation price) is not similarly bounded.
-For nonnegative hidden rewards, an \iitem's reservation value can have \emph{arbitrarily large} ratio relative to the mean hidden reward and inspection cost.
+While allowing negative costs does not fundamentally alter any of our definitions, it does have an impact on our main local approximation result.
+Recall that \cref{theorem:lh} states that any \iitem\ admits a local $\frac{4}{3}$-approximation.
+However, the proof of the $\frac{4}{3}$ upper bound relies on the fact that an \iitem's reservation price is bounded below, specifically $\rv \geq \inspcost$.
+When one allows negative costs, there is no longer such a lower bound, and an \iitem's reservation price may be arbitrarily negative.